+Facts about CBD and CBG show up with increasing frequency as more people try them and more studies appear.
 CBD and CBG are different cannabinoids (compounds within the hemp plant), but they are often used to assist with the same conditions.
-Both CBD and CBG have been shown to help with pain, inflammation, depression, anxiety, digestive problems, restlessness, neurological disorders, and more.
-Every person’s body responds differently to cannabinoids; some people’s bodies seem to like CBD better, others do better with CBG, and some do best with a combination of both CBD and CBG.
+Customers suggest that both CBD and CBG help with pain, inflammation, depression, anxiety, digestive problems, restlessness, neurological disorders, and more.
+Every person’s body responds differently to cannabinoids; some bodies like CBD better, others do better with CBG, and some do best with a combination of both CBD and CBG.

-- CBG (cannabigerol) is considered the “stem-cell” of the hemp/cannabis plant and typically converts into CBD (or other cannabinoids) as the plant matures.
+CBG (cannabigerol) is considered the “stem-cell” of the hemp/cannabis plant and typically converts into CBD (or other cannabinoids) as the plant matures.
 All other cannabinoids, such as CBD or THC, begin as CBG-A.

-- Both CBD and CBG are believed to support neurogenesis, which is the growth and development of nervous tissue/neurons in the brain.
+Both CBD and CBG are believed to support neurogenesis, which is the growth and development of nervous tissue/neurons in the brain.
 In other words, CBD and CBG have the potential to make the brain healthier!

-Both CBD and CBG are incredible compounds that offer relief to thousands of people for thousands of different reasons.
-Determining which is the best cannabinoid for your specific desired outcome can take some experimentation, but in general they work best when taken together.
-Full-spectrum, whole-plant products simplify this because they naturally contain traces of both.
-High-CBD products that are full-spectrum will usually contain small amounts of CBG, and high-CBG products that are full-spectrum will usually contain small amounts of CBD.
+Both CBD and CBG are incredible compounds that help thousands of people for thousands of different reasons.
+Easily-accessible facts about CBD and CBG can help you understand why.
+Determining which is the best cannabinoid for your desired outcome takes some experimentation, but in most cases they work best when taken together.
+Full-spectrum, whole-plant products simplify the search because they naturally contain traces of both CBD and CBG.
+High-CBD products that are full-spectrum usually contain small amounts of CBG, and high-CBG products that are full-spectrum usually contain small amounts of CBD.
 Either way, CBD and CBG have lots of potential to help you improve your life!

-Article written by Britt.
+Article by Britt Foster